Skip to content

 Type SR - Selling to Stocking Ratio

-If your selling UOM is different from your stocking UOM, chances are your trading partners are more interested in the selling UOM and quantity instead of the stocking.
+If your selling unit of measure is different from your stocking, chances are your trading partners are more interested in the selling UOM price and quantity instead of the stocking.

 Alternative Qty Avail

-Column P & Q are optional.
-You can either skip the column (if there's no additional optional columns after) or use a constant value of blank.
+Columns P and Q are optional.
+You can either skip the column (if there are no more columns after Q) or use a constant value of blank.
 Column Q is defined as Alternative Qty Available.
 You can get this quantity from anywhere in the item master or attribute.
 It can also be a constant or formula value.
-It the above example, we get this value from attribute QTYAVAILBYCOMP attribute.
-In the SPS EDI interface, we can optionally use this value depends on the value in column P (Purchase/Mfg/Kit/Feature).
+In the above example, we get this value from the QTYAVAILBYCOMP Attribute.
+In the SPS EDI interface, we can optionally use this value depending on the value in column P (Purchase/Mfg/Kit/Feature).

 Maximum Number of Items in 846 - 10,000

-Keep in mind that the maximum number of items can be in an EDI 846 (Inventory Advice) document is 10,000.
-You should make sure that you don't create user defined CSV file with more than 10,000 records with your selection criteria.
-Typically, you can use the following parameters in User Defined CSV export to narrow down the number of items:
+Keep in mind that the maximum number of items in an EDI 846 (Inventory Advice) document is 10,000.
+You should make sure your selection criteria for the user defined CSV file limits the number of records to less than 10,000.
+Typically, you can use the following parameters in User Defined CSV Export to narrow down the number of items:

 • Starting/Ending Prod Cat